Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “When I first released one of my programs in 2015, the price for enrollment was $149.
 Immediately after the purchase, we offered our NLP Practitioner Training program for $68—this gave us a 60% conversion rate of orders after checkout.
 For other businesses, we’ve seen great success selling front-end products for $60 and then offering a $15 or $20 item after-the-fact as a no-brainer to add-on.”

 Average order value is one of the many levers you can pull to help grow any business’ bottom line—and it’s also the one that involves minimal additional marketing and advertising spend.
-Put the expert tips above to work, and you’ll see order values and revenue grow in turn.
+Put the expert tips above to work, and you’ll see an increase in your average basket size and revenue in no time.